Seville Wall Hanging

 Our Row House Tutorial Design integrates our skills videos via hotlinks in the PDF to teach you how to make cables.
 It's great for newer knitters who are still learning new skills.

 Want the Kit?
 Go here.

-This product is a PDF download and digital access to the design.
+This product is a PDF download.

 9" wide (at widest point where fringe is added) & 8" wide (at narrowest point in body of wall hanging) by 10 1/4" tall (excluding fringe, before being sewn to dowel)